Smart Export Guarantee explained

-If you install solar panels, a wind turbine, or other renewable generation at home in future, you should be able to sign-up to a SEG tariff.
+If you install solar panels, a wind turbine, or other renewable generation at home, you should be able to sign up to a SEG tariff.

 You’ll need to meet certain criteria though, including the following:

-- Your installation must be 5MW capacity or less.
+- Your installation must be 5MW capacity or less (50kW for micro-CHP).

 - You’ll need a meter that can provide half-hourly readings for electricity export.